Pacatnamu

 The Pacatnamu (Mochica : Pakatnamú, Spanish : Pacatnamú) site is located at the mouth of the Jequetepeque Valley on the northern coast of Peru.
-Rocky cliffs protect two of its sides and a manmade wall protects the third.
+Rocky cliffs protect two of its sides and a humanmade wall protects the third.
 This area of Peru does not have a tropical environment; it gets very little precipitation and has a mild climate, which sometime can become very humid.

 Excavation history

 Explorers had mentioned the site of Pacatnamu since the late 1800s, but the site was not studied in detail until 1925.
 Kroeber made some sketches of the main architectural features of the site but only of one portion of the site.
-Archaeological excavations first began in 1937–39 by German archaeologist, Ubbelohde-Doering.
+Archaeological excavations first began in 1937–39 by German archaeologist Heinrich Ubbelohde-Doering.
 He conducted more excavations in 1952–53 and again in 1962–63.
 His work resulted in more excavations of more pyramid complexes.

 Wolfgang and Giesela Hecker joined Ubbelohde-Doering on his 1962–63 excavations.
 They produced a general map of the site as a whole as well as some detailed maps of the architectural features.
 Richard Keatinge conducted an extensive surface survey in 1974 and published several brief reports on his findings.
 In 1983 the Instituto Nacional de Cultura in Lima approved the Museum of Cultural History at the University of California, Los Angeles request to do a five-year excavation permit at Pacatanamu.
 This excavation was extremely successful and from their research they produced hundreds of artifacts and created a chronology of occupation for the site.